Krish-Makwana-1205/Stay_Pal/Artefacts/Functionl_Requirements.md

 - A property owner should receive a notification if someone is interested.

 ## Verification & Security
 - System should verify tenants using documents.
-- Protect website against Ddos attacks.
 - Private info or preferences of users should be secure.
 - Property owner requirements should be restricted to him.